HMS Alceste (1806): Capture

 By September 1806 Minerve had joined a squadron—along with the large frigates Armide, Gloire, Infatigable, and Thémis, and the brig-corvettes Lynx and Sylphe—under Eléon-Jean-Nicolas Soleil.
 The squadron left Rochefort on 24 September 1806, bound for the West Indies.
 At 01:00 on 25 September Soleil's squadron were spotted near the Chassiron lighthouse by a powerful British force under Samuel Hood, comprising five 74-gun ships (Centaur, Achille, Monarch, Revenge, and Mars), the 98-gun Windsor Castle, and the 16-gun brig Atalante.
 The French sought to avoid engagement, turning to the south-south-west with the British in general pursuit.
 After three hours the fastest British ship, Monarch, was within range of Armide.
 The next nearest British ship was Centaur, over eight miles further back; seeing an opportunity, four of the French frigates fled.
 Infatigable, set off north but was pursued and later caught by Mars; Thémis and the two brigs headed south and eventually escaped.

 The remaining French frigates closed-up for mutual protection.
 At 10:00, Monarch engaged Minerve and Armide, as the weather prevented Monarch from opening her lower gun ports, she was badly mauled.
 An hour later, Centaur caught up and began firing at Armide and Gloire, leaving Monarch to continue her fight with Minerve.
-Armide struck to Centaur at 11:45 and Minerve surrendered to Monarch shortly after.Henderson, pp. 104–105 Gloire veered west in an attempt to throw her pursuers but Centaur and Mars chased her down and forced her to strike at 15:00.
+Armide struck to Centaur at 11:45 and Minerve surrendered to Monarch shortly after.
+Gloire veered west in an attempt to throw her pursuers but Centaur and Mars chased her down and forced her to strike at 15:00.